In race against clock, expanding fleet of ships searches for submersible lost near Titanic wreck

 Three C-17s from the U.S. military have also been used to move a commercial company’s submersible and support equipment from Buffalo, New York, to St. John’s, Newfoundland, to aid in the search, a spokeswoman for U.S. Air Mobility Command said.

 Authorities reported the carbon-fiber vessel overdue Sunday night, setting off the search in waters about 435 miles (700 kilometers) south of St. John's.
-Aboard were a pilot, renowned British adventurer Hamish Harding, two members of an iconic Pakistani business family and a Titanic expert.
+At the helm was pilot Stockton Rush, the CEO of the company leading the expedition.
+His passengers were British adventurer Hamish Harding, two members of a Pakistani business family and a Titanic expert.

 The submersible had a 96-hour oxygen supply when it put to sea around 6 a.m.
 Sunday, according to David Concannon, an adviser to OceanGate Expeditions, which oversaw the mission.
 That means the oxygen supply could run out Thursday morning.